cvat-ai/cvat/site/README.md

     git clone --branch <branchname> <remote-repo-url>

-If you want to build and/or serve your site locally, you also need to get local copies of the theme’s own submodules:
+If you want to build and/or serve your site locally, you also need to get local copies of the theme's own submodules:

     git submodule update --init --recursive